Apple Crisp is the perfect fall dessert! Apples baked until soft with a crispy cinnamon oat topping.

 - 1 cup water

-In a large bowl, combine flour, oats, brown sugar, and cinnamon.
-Cut in butter until crumbly.
-Press half into a greased 2 1/2 quart baking dish.
-Cover with apples.
+- In a large bowl, combine flour, oats, brown sugar, cinnamon, and salt.
+Use a pastry blender (or 2 butter knives) to cut in butter until crumbly.
+Press half of this mixture into the prepared dish.

 Stephanie @ Back For Seconds says